Solve Employee Engagement

 Above all others, HR is tasked with increasing employee engagement numbers, a figure that hasn’t gone up since Gallup started measuring it.
 So how do we do it?
 With a changing workforce, a bona fide generational shift and a number that may or may not be possible to actually budge.
 I mean, maybe ~30% engagement is as good as it gets?

 - Disengaged employees cost $450 – $550 billion annually in lost productivity.
 (Source: HR Dive 2017)

 - Organizations with engaged employees outperform those with low employee engagement by a whopping 202%.
 (Source: Business2Community 2016)

-- 37% of engaged employees are hunting for jobs or looking for opportunities.
+- 37% of engaged employees are looking for new jobs or opportunities.
 56% of disengaged and 73% of actively disengaged employees are looking for new jobs.
 (Source: Gallup 2017)

 Those are some serious reasons to start paying attention to the engagement of your employees.
 In a candidate-driven environment, retention is a crucial piece of the puzzle.
 Here’s how to tell if your employees are lacking in engagement and how to fix these issues:

-Stupid Simple Solution: A system like iRevü can help you plan out your performance management and feedback plan with reminders, easy integration with systems you already use and the ability to allow other managers and employees give feedback as well.
+Simple Solution: A system like iRevü can help you plan out performance management and feedback with reminders, easy integration with systems you already use, and the allow other managers and employees give feedback, as well.
 Once you’ve built the habit of giving and receiving performance feedback, you can train your managers on how to give it to their employees.

 Can you help foster a sense of friendship within your workplace?
-Potlucks, birthday parties, book clubs and softball teams are all fun and easy ways to get your employees socializing.
+Potlucks, birthday parties, book clubs, and softball teams are all fun and easy ways to get your employees socializing.
 Why?
-Well, friendship just impacts employee engagement:
+Friendship impacts employee engagement: